 - Have one of the following residency statuses:

 - New Zealand citizen (including Cook Islands, Niue and Tokelau citizens).

 - hold refugee status in New Zealand.

-If you have studied in New Zealand already, there are some programmes which have been recognised as containing the cultural competency requirements.
-These are listed here on the Ministry of Health website.
+If you have completed studies in New Zealand already, there are some programmes which are recognised as containing the cultural competency requirements.
+These are listed on the Ministry of Health website.